Lockdown restrictions COVID-19 round 2

 Going to work

-To keep the country going during these critical times, the employees working in the essential industries such infrastructure, construction or manufacturing, can continue to travel for work.
-To contain the virus and keep a low count of new cases, it is recommended that anyone that can work from home effectively, is encouraged to do so.
+To keep the country going during these critical times, employees working in essential industries such infrastructure, construction or manufacturing, can continue to travel for work.
+To contain the virus and keep a low count of new cases, it is recommended that anyone who can work from home effectively, is encouraged to do so.
 The risk of new infections with the COVID-19 virus can be drastically reduced if COVID-19 guidelines are followed closely.